COP v3.0:durability; clearances

 Clearance is required between the bottom of profiled metal cladding and large flat surfaces.
 For timber-framed dwellings, E2/AS1 requires a clearance of 35 mm to an adjacent roof, 100 mm to paved ground, and 175 mm to unpaved ground.

-The clearance requirements for unlined buildings is less than that required for lined buildings, as the absence of lining enables the inner face of the cladding to dry more rapidly, and inspection and maintenance of the framing can be practically achieved.
+The clearance requirements for unlined buildings are less than that required for lined buildings, as the absence of lining enables the inner face of the cladding to dry more rapidly, and inspection and maintenance of the framing can be practically achieved.

-4.15.1B Importance Levels from NZS 3604;2011 (Table 1.1)
+4.15.1B Importance Levels from NZS 3604:2011 (Table 1.1)

 Level 1Structures presenting a low degree of hazard to life and other property